-Understand that the account exists solely from Charles Ryan’s statements.
+Understand that this account exists solely from Charles Ryan’s statements.
 Allegedly, when the conversation had reached a boiling point, Noss turned his back on Ryan and went to his car.
-Ryan took this as a threat that he intended to retrieve a gun.
-The only real facts you can take away from the encounter is that Charles Ryan shot Doc Noss in the head and killed him and that Ryan was later acquitted of the murder.
+Ryan took this as a threat that Noss intended to retrieve a gun.
+The only real facts you can take away from the encounter is that Charles Ryan shot Doc Noss in the head and killed him, and that Ryan was later acquitted of the murder.

 Take what you will from the death of Doc Noss, the legend of his buried gold bars remains to this day.
 There is one account of a man said to have assisted Doc Noss in moving the gold bars intended for Ryan, but if he went back for them, he took the secret to his grave.
 Enough eyewitness accounts exist of the gold bars to at least lend a significant amount of credibility to the whole story.

-With Doc passed, the only thing impeding Ova was a collapsed shaft and poverty.
-She worked the site as best she could with her resources, attempting to clear the shaft.
-Periodically she hired workers to assist, but it was slow going.
+With Doc’s passing, the only thing impeding Ova was a collapsed shaft and poverty.
+She worked the site as best she could with her resources, attempting to clear the rubble.
+Periodically, she hired workers to assist, but it was slow going.
 Unfortunately for Ova, things were about to become exceedingly complicated.